How Does SLAM Work for Self-Driving Cars?

 Autonomous vehicles have a host of sensors to solve the ‘Where am I’ or the localization problem, which we discuss in the following section.

-SLAM is implemented using multi-sensor fusion based techniques.
-Sensors include (but not limited to) light detection and ranging (LiDAR), an inertial navigation system (INS), Global Positioning System (GPS), and high definition maps (HD Map).
+SLAM is implemented using multi-sensor fusion-based techniques.
+Sensors include (but are not limited to) light detection and ranging (lidar), an inertial navigation system (INS), a Global Positioning System (GPS), and high-definition maps (HD Map).

 The need for a variety of sensors is due to the number of challenges when working with SLAM.
 For example, the sensor data obtained can be very noisy.
 Each sensor has its own biases and error sources, causing some degradation.
 Other challenges come from autonomous vehicles moving at higher speeds, which limits the sensor types and adds to algorithm complexity.
 Most importantly, multiple sensors allow for redundancy, which is needed to adhere to AV safety standards.

-Some well-known implementation techniques are Kalman Filter, Particle Filter, Graph-SLAM, and many more.
-These methods are based on principles of probability, which implies SLAM itself only provides a likelihood of whether the car is within a five-centimeter radius of the traffic pole or what are the chances there is a pedestrian in the way.
+Some well-known implementation techniques are the Kalman Filter, Particle Filter, Graph-SLAM, and many more.
+These methods are based on principles of probability, which implies that SLAM itself only provides a likelihood of whether the car is within a five-centimeter radius of the traffic pole or the chances that a pedestrian is in the way.

-Many open-source projects like ROS, Apollo, and Autoware provide a partial or full implementation of algorithms needed for SLAM for a variety of robotics applications.
+Many open-source projects, such as ROS, Apollo, and Autoware, provide partial or full implementations of algorithms needed for SLAM in a variety of robotics applications.

 SLAM in autonomous vehicles still has numerous challenges and is pushing the frontiers of research as autonomous vehicles also have an ethical aspect of driving on public roads.
 The SLAM community is hard at work addressing these and other challenges in the interest of safer roads for us all.